Pain Management FAQ

 Pain management eases the suffering, improves the quality of life, and helps you return to your maximum level of functioning and independence.
 When pain doesn’t fade away after a trauma, or when it’s resistant to treatment and persists, or when doctors cannot identify the cause of pain, patients get referred to pain management.
-Pain management doctors offer relief for neck, back, and other pain problems with individualized treatments.
+Pain management doctors offer relief for neck pain, back pain, and other pain problems with individualized treatments.

 Acuteness and chronicity have nothing to do with the intensity of the pain.
 Acute pain refers to sudden, short-term pain while chronic pain refers to ongoing, long-term pain.

 We need certain information which is listed below.
-When we get the documents from you, one of our doctors will review your case , If the doctor determines that we’re the best fit for you, you’ll be accepted into our pain management program.
+When we get the documents from you, one of our doctors will review your case, If the doctor determines that we’re the best fit for you, you’ll be accepted into our pain management program in Florida.
 You’ll be called to set up your first appointment immediately.

 If you have been to pain management before please provide the following documents: